Images

 Image families

 Image families help you manage images in your project by grouping related images together, so that you can roll forward and roll back between specific image versions.
-An image family always points to the latest version of an image that is not deprecated.
-Most public images are grouped into an image family.
+An image family always points to the latest version of an OS image that is not deprecated.
+Most public OS images are grouped into an image family.
 For example, the debian-11 image family in the debian-cloud project always points to the most recent Debian 11 image.

 Custom image families

-If you regularly update your custom images with newer configurations and software, you can group those images into a custom image family.
-The image family always points to the most recent image in that family, so your instance templates and scripts can use that image without having to update references to a specific image version.
+If you regularly update your custom OS images with newer configurations and software, you can group those images into a custom image family.
+The image family always points to the most recent OS image in that family, so your instance templates and scripts can use that image without having to update references to a specific image version.

-Also, because the image family never points to a deprecated image, you can roll the image family back to a previous image version by deprecating the most recent image in that family.
+Also, because the image family never points to a deprecated image, you can roll the image family back to a previous OS image version by deprecating the most recent image in that family.

 For more information, see Setting image versions in an image family.